-The facts and evidence in this case 1. are insufficient to support termination.
-Once appropriate 2. services were provided the family improved.
-The safety of the child is not an 3. issue.
-4. The foster family has been a valuable resource in this case and have provided excellent care for this child.
-5. The Court agrees that closure is needed.
-6. The Court agrees that in six months that the child should be physically reunited with the biological parents.
+- 1. The facts and evidence in this case are insufficient to support termination. - 2.
+Once appropriate services were provided the family improved. - 3.
+The safety of the child is not an issue. - 4.
+The foster family has been a valuable resource in this case and have provided excellent care for this child. - 5.
+The Court agrees that closure is needed. - 6.
+The Court agrees that in six months that the child should be physically reunited with the biological parents.

-17The circuit court concurred with the State's assessment of the evidence, stating in its order that "if the State had rested its case, upon motion of any other party, a motion of directed verdict against the State would have issued."
-On August 1, 1994, the Stems presented arguments on their Rule 60(b) motion for relief from the circuit court's order entered in connection with the termination proceedings.
+On August 1, 1994, the Stems presented arguments on their Rule 60(b) motion for relief See footnote 18 from the circuit court's order entered in connection with the termination proceedings.
 Relying on the Bowens case, the Stems argued that they were denied meaningful participation at the termination proceeding.
 The Stems' motion was opposed by the guardian ad litem, the State, and the natural parents.
-After hearing arguments regarding the Stems' lack of participation at the termination proceedings, the circuit court ordered the parties to submit briefs on this issue.
+After hearing arguments regarding the Stems' lack of participation at the termination proceedings, See footnote 19 the circuit court ordered the parties to submit briefs on this issue.
 After reconsidering this issue at a hearing on August 24, 1994, the circuit court denied the Stems' motion for relief, finding that:

 the case of Bowen[s] v.
 Maynard, 324 S.E.2d 145 (W.Va.
-1984) is distinguishable from this case primarily due to the fact that custody was given to the Petitioner in Bowen[s] by the natural parents and in this case the Intervenors' [Stems'] custody was given to them by the Department of Health and Human Resources who
+1984) is distinguishable from this case primarily due to the fact that custody was given to the Petitioner in Bowen[s] by the natural parents and in this case the Intervenors' [Stems'] custody was given to them by the Department of Health and Human Resources who in fact have custody and were allowed to fully participate in the hearing on June 21 and 22, 1994